mathigon/textbooks/content/sequences/content.md

 ::: column(width=400)

-Bankers also look at historic data of stock prices, interest rates and currency exchange rates, to estimate how __financial markets__ might change in the future.
+Bankers also look at historic data of stock prices, interest rates and currency exchange rates to estimate how __financial markets__ might change in the future.
 Being able to predict if the value of a stock will go up or down can be extremely lucrative!